Vegas The Strip vs Fremont Street

 There are two main entertainment areas in Las Vegas, the iconic bright lights of the strip and the arguably lesser-known Fremont Street.
 Ideally, we would recommend spending time in both, but if you’re short on time and need to choose, this blog outlines the key differences between the two and identify which we think you’ll enjoy the most.

 There are fewer more famous streets in the USA than the Las Vegas Strip.
-From flashing lights, to Elvis, cabaret dancers and frozen cocktails, The Strip really is the party central of the world.
+From flashing lights to Elvis, cabaret dancers and frozen cocktails, The Strip really is the party central of the world.

 The Las Vegas Strip is 4.2 miles long, with hotels, casinos, clubs, shops and much more running from one end right to the other.
 It’s split into 3 sections, known as North, Centre and South Strip.
 It’s important that you consider which area you wish to stay in when booking your holiday, as you’ll want to be within comfortable walking distance of where you want to go.

-At the north end of The Vegas Strip you’ll find hotels and casinos like The Venetian, The Mirage and at the very end, The Stratosphere.
-Centre Strip features The Bellagio and it’s fountains, Paris and the Eiffel Tower and MGM.
+At the north end of The Vegas Strip, you’ll find hotels and casinos like The Venetian, The Mirage and at the very end, The Stratosphere.
+Centre Strip features The Bellagio and its fountains, Paris and the Eiffel Tower and MGM.
 At the south end is Mandalay Bay, The Luxor and the famous Welcome to Las Vegas Sign.

-Wherever you stay on The Strip you’ll experience the glitz and glam of Vegas, but our preference is always to stay Centre Strip.
+Wherever you stay on The Strip you’ll experience the glitz and glam of Vegas, but our preference is always to stay in Centre Strip.
 As you’re in the middle, you’re never too far from the action, and the biggest attractions are located here, drawing in the bigger crowds and creating a better atmosphere.
 You’re within walking distance of many of the biggest clubs, bars and casinos, and you can bag yourself some pretty affordable accommodation.

-All of that said, The Strip is an ideal place to stay, but it’s not necessarily number one choice for where to spend your evenings.
+All of that said, The Strip is an ideal place to stay, but it’s not necessarily the number one choice for where to spend your evenings.
 Designed for newcomers more than anything, The Strip can be expensive, with higher buy-ins required at the casinos, particularly on weekends.
 It can make for a pricey night out, with fancier bars, casinos and a strict dress code in most places.
 We very much believe this is part of the experience, and if you’re new to Vegas you must spend an evening here.